 You can reduce the sodium further by using a low sodium soy sauce.
 The one I used is only slightly lower than the original.

 Barramundi is produced by Australis.
-They claim to farm the fish in such a way that barramundi is sustainable and free of mercury and PCBs.
+They claim to farm the fish in such a way that the barramundi is sustainable, and is also free of both mercury and PCBs.

 Have you eaten barramundi?
 If so, how do you enjoy it?
 What are your favorite types of fish?Love Your Heart Every Day!
 Don’t forget to download your list of heart-healthy food and ingredients swaps.